-But it wasn’t only used to enhance beauty.
-Since ancient times it has been used as a treatment for a slew of skin disorders, including psoriasis, eczema, rosacea and even acne.
-And still today, it’s used for such treatment.
-One study published in the journal Clinical Therapeutics, noted the benefit of mud bath therapy for those plagued with psoriasis flare ups.
+But it wasn’t only to enhance beauty.
+Since ancient times, mud has been used to draw out toxins [source] and as a treatment for skin wounds [source] and a slew of skin disorders, including psoriasis, dermatitis [source], rosacea, and even acne.

-Interestingly, patients with psoriasis have found benefit to bathing themselves in the salts and the mud in the Dead Sea in the Middle East to rejuvenate and regenerate new skin and sloughing of thickened, dead skin.
+Interestingly, patients with psoriasis have found benefits from bathing in the saltwater and mud in the Dead Sea to rejuvenate and regenerate new skin and slough away the thickened, dead skin.

-One of the best things about using mud as an ingredient in a face mask is the fact that it is, after all, completely natural.
-It’s a mere mixture of water and soil and can be found pretty much anywhere, so you don’t have to worry about what kind of unknown chemicals (and unknown side effects that come along with them) you might be using on your face.
+One of the best things about using mud in a face mask is that it is, after all, completely natural.
+It’s a mere mixture of water and soil and can be found pretty much anywhere, so you don’t have to worry about what kind of unknown chemicals (and their side effects) you might be using on your face.

-When looking closely at the biggest benefit of using mud in your skin care routine, and especially as a face mask, it’s without a doubt its impressive oil-absorbing abilities.
-Since it’s able to draw out and essentially expel impurities from the skin, it also has the additional side effect of tightening the skin and even smoothing out previously formed lines and wrinkles.
+The biggest benefit of using mud in your skincare routine, and especially as a face mask, is, without a doubt, its impressive oil-absorbing abilities.
+It can draw out and expel impurities from the skin [source], as well as tighten and even smooth out lines and wrinkles.

-Mud masks are hydrating and soothing, and let’s not forget provide some degree of exfoliation–promoting turnover of new skin.
+Mud masks are hydrating and soothing, and let’s not forget they provide some degree of exfoliation, promoting skin turnover.

 Mud Mask Benefits